interlay/interlay.github.io/docs/vault/overview.md

     - *Value*: `+1`

 - **Refund**: the Vault submits the SPV proof for the issue request Bitcoin payment on behalf of the user.
     - *Value*: `+1`

+- **Submit Bitcoin Valid Block Header**: Submit a correct Bitcoin block header to BTC-Relay.
+The block header must be accepted by BTC-Relay as a main-chain or fork-header.
+    - *Value*: `+1`

+- **Correct Theft Report**: Correctly report a Vault theft event by providing the necessary SPV proof to BTC-Relay.
+Validation of the report is performed on-chain by the BTC-Relay component.
+    - *Value*: `+1`

 #### Decreasing the SLA